ASIAN AMERICAN PSYCHOLOGIST IN NEW YORK CITY

 If you’ve landed here, chances are you’ve done everything right.

-You've probably checked all the boxes, made your family proud, and built a life that looks successful on paper.
-You're the one people come to for help.
-The one who’s reliable.
-The one who doesn't make waves.
+You’ve checked all the boxes, made your family proud, and built a life that looks successful on paper.
+You’re the one people come to for help—the reliable one, the steady one, the person who doesn’t make waves.

-And if you're constantly measuring yourself against other people’s standards or trying to quiet that inner critic with more striving, I want you to know: You don’t have to carry the weight of – the pressure, the doubt, the uncertainty – alone.
+If you find yourself measuring your worth against other people’s standards, or trying to silence your inner critic by pushing yourself harder, I want you to know this: you don’t have to carry the pressure, doubt, and uncertainty alone.

 CULTURALLY RESPONSIVE THERAPY